cfpb/consumerfinance.gov/docs/atomic-structure.md

 ### Folder Structure

-Atomic code is currently separated and named based on asset type.
+Our atomic components are separated and named based on asset type.
+HTML, CSS, and JavaScript for each component are in separate directories.
-This may be viewed as a mistake, in which case the code should begin to be migrated to a modular folder structure based on the component.

 #### Current Structure